East Zorra-Tavistock: Tavistock Queen's Park

 Maria St. Established in 1928.
 The stone gates were funded by the local Women's Institute.
 20.5 ha (50 acres) of parkland and facilities.

 W. Leslie Dickson Arboretum

-715570 Oxford Road 4.
-Dedicated to the memory of W.L.
+715570 Oxford Road 4 is dedicated to the memory of W.L.
 Dickson.
-This little 6 ha jewel is a product of a group called "The Men of the Trees".
-They have worked very hard to provide in excess of 150 labeled native trees and shrubs.
+This 15 acre memorium is a product of a group called "The Men of the Trees".
+An excess of 150 labeled native trees and shrubs is provided.

 Plaques and monuments

 Canada's Birthday

 986044 Perth-Oxford Rd.
 Plaque - located at Punkeydoodle's Corners. a 6-sided concrete pillar with the inscription "Canada's Birthday 1982".
 It commemorates the Rt.
 Honourable Joe Clark's visit to the community on this day.

 David Stock, Caister's Tavern

 597112 Oxford Road 59, Tavistock.
 Caister's Tavern c.
 1845–1854.
 Caleb Caister came from England to Oxford County in 1833.
 In 1836, he settled on this site, cleared farmland and built a one-storey log dwelling.
 This dwelling was his family home but also served as an inn and tavern.
 Until 1848, when what is now Tavistock was established, Caister's home was the only public accommodation in north-central Oxford County for pioneers moving along the Huron Road and thence southerly into the Zorra settlement.
 By the 1840s, Caister held an official municipal licence, and a survey map of the time shows that his log dwelling was known in this locality as Caister's Tavern.